giri26012001/ec2-ansible/README.md

 # ec2-ansible
-This playbook launches multiple EC2 instances.
+This playbook launches multiple EC2 instances based on you requirments.